Automattic/mongoose/docs/index.md

 // NOTE: methods must be added to the schema before compiling it with mongoose.model() kittySchema.methods.speak = function speak() {
   const greeting = this.name
     ?
-"Meow name is " + this.name
+'Meow name is ' + this.name
-    : "I don't have a name";
+    : 'I don\'t have a name';
   console.log(greeting);
 };